sstelfox/stelfox.net/content/blog/2014-07-30-spf-and-dkim-records-in-route-53.md

 readability of zone files rather than a technical limitation (and I haven't tested whether Bind is intelligent enough too handle just a long string).

-Solution: Take the original output of Bind between the parens and just remove the newline characters, leave the quotation marks and spaces between the sections like the following sample and you'll be golden:
+Solution: Take the original output of Bind between the parentheses and just remove the newline characters, leave the quotation marks and spaces between the sections like the following sample and you'll be golden:

 ```